enricoserrano/Workshop/README.md

 <br>
 Teacher Role - Able to add a specific paper subject eg. Maths, English etc. They are then able to create a session / workshop (Subject, Teacher Name, Workshop Location)
 <br>
-Admin Role - Have the privileges of the teacher role and be able to delete users and modify their roles
+Admin Role - Have the privileges of the teacher role and be able to delete users and modify their roles.
+They can also see all the users and all the workshops that are created
 <br>
 <br>
 <b>Preview</b>